 Both ThinkPads use similar keyboards that provide lots of travel and a precise feel.
 Their touchpads and TrackPoints are also roughly equivalent, although the X1 Carbon’s touchpad is slightly larger.
 You probably won’t choose between these two based on their input.

 Finally, connectivity is another area that’s almost — but not entirely — identical.
 The X390 offers two USB-C ports, one with Thunderbolt 3, an Ethernet connection (that requires an adapter), a USB-A 3.1 Gen 1 port, and a full-size HDMI port.
-The X1 Carbon has an additional USB-A 3.1 Gen 1 port and both of its USB-C ports are Thunderbolt 3-enabled.
+The X1 Carbon has an additional USB-A 3.1 Gen 1 port, and both of its USB-C ports are

-The ThinkPad X390 utilizes 8th-generation Whiskey Lake quad-core CPUs, up to the Core i7-8565U, while the X1 Carbon is still using the slightly older Kaby Lake R versions, up to the Core i7-8650U.
-That gives the X390 a slight advantage on paper, but both are going to provide similar productivity performance and both are limited to integrated Intel graphics.
+The ThinkPad X390 utilizes 8th-generation Whiskey Lake quad-core CPUs, up to the Core i7-8565U, while the X1 Carbon can be configured with up to a quad-core 10th-gen Intel Comet Lake Core i7 CPU.
+That gives the X1 Carbon a significant advantage, but both are going to provide good productivity performance and both are limited to integrated Intel graphics.
 Neither will be very good at gaming and they won’t accelerate creative applications.
 Their PCIe solid-state drives (SSDs) are equally quick, however.

 You’ll find that the X1 Carbon takes up just a little more vertical space in your backpack, but it’s surprisingly thinner and lighter than the X390.
 Neither will weigh you down, though.

-The X390 has a 48 watt-hour battery compared to the X1 Carbon’s 57 watt-hour battery.
+The X390 has a 48-watt-hour battery compared to the X1 Carbon’s 51-watt-hour battery.
 At the same time, the smaller ThinkPad has a smaller display (natch), and the larger ThinkPad can step up to a much higher-resolution and more power-hungry option.
-Neither of these laptops impressed us in our suite of battery tests, and so we’re going to call this one a (disappointing) draw.
+Neither of these

-The ThinkPad X1 390 is slightly smaller, but the X1 Carbon is better
+The ThinkPad X390 is slightly smaller, but the X1 Carbon is better